kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

   Both are calls to the `status` subresource of a Pod, so they should overwrite (merge) the previous calls properly when the newest status is stored in-memory.
-- API calls for non-Pod resources (6 - 11) should be further analyzed as they are not likely to consider the Pod-based API calls, hence implementing those shouldn't block making (1 - 3) calls asynchronous.
+- API calls for non-Pod resources (6 - 11) should be further analyzed as they are not likely to consider the Pod-based API calls, hence implementing those shouldn't block making (1 - 2) calls asynchronous.

 There is no need to send two API calls for one Pod, because more relevant calls should override less relevant ones, and status updates can be combined into one call.
 There is no scenario in which two API calls, but for different Pods, or even **any** two API calls that do not involve the same object, should be canceled or merged, so the relevance order between them should not be analyzed.

-In terms of API call priority, the order might be different (4th goal):
+In terms of API call priority, the order might be different (non-goal, but considered):

 - Pod binding (5) should have the highest priority as this is the main purpose of the kube-scheduler.
 - Pod deletion caused by preemption (4) should also be important to free up space for high-priority Pods.